spitlo/spitlo.github.io/content/music/looptober-2022.md

 Looptober?
 Why not!
 I saw it mentioned somewhere, but I couldn’t really find any "rules" so I decided to interpret it literally.
 I’m creating one short loop a day for the month of October as a way of getting to know the Elektron Syntakt.
 Below are the fruits of that labor.

-Success-o-meter: ~`65`% done.
-Stock sound challenge accepted!
+Success-o-meter: ~`68`% done.
+Two thirds officially ~~crushed~~ finished.

-<mark>NB</mark> These are made to be played in a loop, but if you only want a quick peek they are still playable using the `:play` command.
+<mark class="arrow">NB</mark> These are made to be played in a loop, but if you only want a quick peek they are still playable using the `:play` command.

-<mark>NB2</mark> If you grow tired of the audio visualization, click it to switch to another type.
+<mark class="arrow">NB2</mark> If you grow tired of the audio visualization, click it to switch to another type.

-<mark>PROTIP</mark> The mute button only mutes when pressed, use it to add flair to your late night freestyle sessions.
+<mark class="arrow">PROTIP</mark> The mute button only mutes when pressed, use it to add flair to your late night freestyle sessions.

 ## 01 - Duckboy (86 BPM) {{ timesig(numerator="4", denominator="4") }}